Introduction

 When you soak damage, you temporarily reduce a power by as many levels as you would have taken wounds.
 Your power stays at this reduced level for 24 hours, or until you have a full night's sleep, whichever is longer.

-Powers reduced below Alpha in this way cannot be used until you have recovered.
+Powers reduced below +1 in this way cannot be used until you have recovered.

 If you incur more wounds than you can soak with a single power, you can use multiple powers to soak the damage.
 If damage is partially soaked, the remainder is incurred as wounds.